Artifacts over authorship.

 08 Current state

-Twenty-one artifacts from nodes:ii (Onassis ONX, April 2026) are indexed with their provenance, descriptions, and authoring profiles.
-A working seed of forty-one additional records — drawn from the Are.na channel that catalogs related practice — is held alongside as reference material.
+Twenty artifacts from nodes:ii (Onassis ONX, April 2026) are indexed with their provenance, descriptions, and authoring profiles.
+Additional records enter the Index as their documentation completes.